cloudera/navigator-sdk/tools/README.md

 To run this tool, you must have a python environment setup.
 The dependencies can be installed using `pip install -r requirements.txt` from within the tools directory.
+Any missing modules can be fixed by install [Anaconda](https://www.continuum.io/downloads)

 The tool must be configured to reference Navigator by create a configuration file
 containing: